-The total span length of the bridge is greater than 6 m and less than 60 m is called minor bridge.
+- The total span length of the bridge is greater than 6 m, and less than 60 m is called the minor bridge.

-The total span length of the bridge is more than 120 m is called long span bridge.
+- The total span length of the bridge is more than 120 m is called the long-span bridge.

 3: Culvert bridge:

-A culvert is a small bridge having a total length of 6 m or less than the 6 m between the faces of the abutment is called culvert.
+- A culvert is a small bridge with a total length of 6 m or less than the 6 m between the abutment faces called a trench.

 According to based on utility:

 - The temporary bridge is a low-cost bridge.

 - It is necessary where the construction of dams or bridges or during floods.